'Right wing came off' before crash, NTSB says in report

 They proceed about 10 miles southwest to perform a series of maneuvers.

-One instructor said he would perform a East Coast Safety Agency maneuver, which involved a power-off aerodynamic stall and recovery without the use of engine power.
+One instructor said he would perform an East Coast Safety Agency maneuver, which involved a power-off aerodynamic stall and recovery without the use of engine power.

 "The left seat instructor took the flight controls and initiated the demonstration; he pitched up and entered a full aerodynamic stall, with power at idle," the report reads.
 "After the airplane stalled, he recalled pitching to 'Vg' (glide airspeed, 73 knots) to recover from the stall."